-Throughout the year, grade-level Advisory Teams work together to support the personal and academic growth of students.
-Teams collaboratively develop and implement an Advisory curriculum connected to the grade-level guiding question that addresses orientation to the school, student skills, community building, wellness, and service learning.
-Exploring these topics contributes to students' academic success, sense of community membership, and overall social and emotional health.
+Advisory Teams work together to support the personal and academic growth of students.
+Teams collaboratively develop and implement an Advisory curriculum connected to the grade level guiding question that addresses Community Building, Future Planning, and Wellness.
+Exploring these topics together contributes to students' sense of community membership, academic success, and overall social and emotional health.